Who We Are

-The International diaspora Engagement Alliance (IdEA) promotes and supports diaspora-centered initiatives in entrepreneurship, volunteerism, philanthropy, diplomacy, and social innovation in countries and regions of diaspora origin.
+IdEA, the International diaspora Engagement Alliance, promotes and supports diaspora-centered initiatives in countries and regions of diaspora origin.
 IdEA is a non-partisan, non-profit organization that engages global diaspora communities, the private sector, civil society, and public institutions in collaborative efforts to support economic and social development.
 IdEA is a non-partisan, non-profit organization managed via a public-private partnership between the U.S. Department of State, the U.S. Agency for International Development (USAID), and Calvert Foundation.

 IdEA connects diaspora communities with opportunities to give back to their countries of origin or ancestry.
 IdEA’s activities are organized around four principal pillars: Investment & Entrepreneurship, Innovation, Volunteerism, and Philanthropy.
 IdEA, together with its partners, designs projects that reflect the goals of IdEA and allow diasporas to give back to their countries of origin or ancestry.
 Diasporas can find information about these projects, such as long-term volunteering opportunities, on the website and apply to participate.

 Convene Partners: We facilitate networking opportunities for Diasporas, private sector, non-profit and government partners at IdEA meetings and conferences.
 Participants share experiences, develop concepts, and operationalize plans for projects that foster stronger diaspora engagement with countries of origin.

 Mobilize Resources: Diasporas gain access to new resources through IdEA partnerships.
 IdEA connects diaspora members to business competitions such as the African Diaspora Marketplace and the Caribbean Idea Marketplace, implemented by IdEA partners.